nedaz/kraken/README.md

 - Get started by example
 The following example performs a mapping of items in the GTF input file "dmel.gtf" from specie "dmel" to "dyak".
 The data for this example can be found in the sample folder.
 The output is written to mapped.gtf as default.
 From the sample directory you can run the command:
 ../bin/RunKraken  -c dere_dyak_dmel.config -s dmel.gtf -S dmel -T dyak

-For more information, see the software guide (doc/softwareGuide.pdf)